Stratio/stratio-connector-elasticsearch/README.md

          xdsh:user>  ATTACH CLUSTER <cluster_name> ON DATASTORE <datastore_name> WITH OPTIONS {'Hosts': '[<IPHost_1,IPHost_2,...,IPHost_n>]', 'Port': '[<PortHost_1,PortHost_2,...,PortHost_n>]'};
       ```

     Add the connector manifest.
+The XML with the manifest can be found in the path of the Cassandra Connector in target/stratio-connector-elasticsearch-0.4.0/conf/ElasticSearchConnector.xml

        ```
          xdsh:user>  ADD CONNECTOR <Path to Elasticsearch Connector Manifest>
        ```

     Attach the connector to the previously defined cluster.
 The connector name must match the one defined in the
-    Connector Manifest.
+    Connector Manifest, and the cluster name must match with the previously defined in the ATTACH CLUSTER command.

         ```
             xdsh:user>  ATTACH CONNECTOR <connector name> TO <cluster name> WITH OPTIONS {};
         ```

-    At this point, we can start to send queries.
+    At this point, we can start to send queries, that Crossdata execute with the connector specified.

         ...
             xdsh:user> CREATE CATALOG catalogTest;

             xdsh:user> USE catalogTest;

-            xdsh:user> CREATE TABLE tableTest ON CLUSTER elasticsearch_prod (id int PRIMARY KEY, name text);
+            xdsh:user> CREATE TABLE tableTest ON CLUSTER <cluster_name> (id int PRIMARY KEY, name text);

             xdsh:user> INSERT INTO tableTest(id, name) VALUES (1, 'stratio');